Beowulf 2231-2266: Lament of the Last Survivor (From Old English)

 "Hold now, O earth, what heroes cannot:

-to bear a sword or burnish the cup's
+to bear a blade or bring the cup's

 The hard helmet hasped in goldwork